dotlang/language/Enhancements.md

 N - how interface is going to be implemented? if we decide to make all fields private.

-? - provide easy mechanism to define property fields.
+N - provide easy mechanism to define property fields.
 `::` is used for function redirection. its better to have another notation for properties. what is property? is it a field or method?